 Native iOS (Swift) to React Native at Artsy

-Artsy is a New-York based startup with total funding amount $100.9M.
+Artsy is a New-York based startup with a total funding amount of $100.9M.
 It is a marketplace for buying and selling visual art online.
 Artsy’s database contains over 270,000 pieces for sale from the top galleries and auction houses.
-Artsy’s iOS app was first developed in Swift but soon “a small team of iOS developers with decades of native experience switched to React Native”.
-In the series of blogposts Artsy Engineering team covers the reasons why they made that choice, including “support other future platforms such as Android without creating more teams”, enabling “different business teams to work on the app without disrupting each other”, evolving “our architecture in order to increase programmer efficiency”.
+Artsy’s iOS app was first developed in Swift, but soon “a small team of iOS developers with decades of native experience switched to React Native”.
+In the series of blog posts Artsy Engineering team covers the reasons they made that choice, including “support other future platforms such as Android without creating more teams”, enabling “different business teams to work on the app without disrupting each other”, developing “our architecture in order to increase programmer efficiency”.
 As they concluded, “new apps going forward we will default to React Native apps”.

 Other Case Studies

-- Wix.com is a cloud-based web development platform enabling users to create HTML5 web and mobile sites through the use of online drag and drop tools.
-The video-study “Building a React Native App for 80 Million Users” explains why the team chose React Native for their official app, what challenges they resolved, what practiced methodologies they applied and what gaps they still trying to solve.
+- Wix.com is a cloud-based web development platform enabling users to create HTML5 web and mobile sites through the use of online drag-and-drop tools.
+The video-study “Building a React Native App for 80 Million Users” explains why the team chose React Native for their official app, what challenges they resolved, what methodologies they applied and what gaps they are still trying to solve.
 Presented by Tal Kol (Head of Mobile Engineering at Wix.com).
 Popularity: 49,330 views; 547 likes.
 Date: October 1, 2016.

 - UberEATS is an online platform for ordering food from restaurants.
 The study “Powering UberEATS with React Native and Uber Engineering” describes how Uber’s engineering team rebuilt their app’s Restaurant Dashboard with React Native.
 Written by Christopher Lewis (SR Software Engineer at Uber).
 Popularity: 855 shares.
 Date: March 28, 2017.

-- SoundCloud is an online music and podcast streaming platform that enables its customers upload, record, promote, and share their originally-created sounds.
-The study “React Native at SoundCloud” describes how SoundCloud engineering team built SoundCloud Pulse (an app for creators) with React Native: how they started working, what things they learned along the way, what features they preferred and what further steps towards React Native implementation were planned.
+- SoundCloud is an online music and podcast streaming platform that enables its customers to upload, record, promote, and share their originally created sounds.
+The study “React Native at SoundCloud” outlines how the SoundCloud engineering team constructed SoundCloud Pulse (an app for creators) with React Native, detailing their process, the lessons they learned, the features they opted for, and their plans for future React Native implementation.
 Written by Jan Monschke (Frontend Engineer at SoundCloud) and Peter Minarik (Engineer at SoundCloud).
 Date: August 3, 2016.